NiklasRosenstein/pydoc-markdown/README.md

 server.
 The `pydocmd gh-deploy` from MkDocs is also supported.

 A configuration file `pydocmd.yml` is required to use pydocmd in this mode.
 Below is an example configuration.
+To get started, create `docs/` directory and a file `pydocmd.yml` inside of it.
+Copy the configuration below and adjust it to your needs, then run `pydocmd build` from the `docs/` directory.

 ```yaml
 site_name: "My Documentation"